Aman035/ts-practice-sort/Readme.md

 Sorter needs to have type guards and change sort fn according to that Issue - Hard for any dev to write sorting algo differently for diff data structures.

+##### V2

+One sort with comapare and swap fn where implementation of these fn is different based on structure Benefit - It is easier of dev to write compare and swap fn for a data structure rather than the whole sorting algo.